apache/activemq-website/src/components/classic/documentation/complex-single-broker-configuration-stomp-only.md

     <!-- <commandAgent xmlns="http://activemq.org/config/1.0"/> -->

     <!-- Web Console.
 Auth is via JAAS.
 Beware: jetty-plus-6.1.4.jar contains the
-         JAAS classes, and is not included with ActiveMQ Classic.
+         JAAS classes, and is not included with ActiveMQ.
 You need to download separately.
 Web Console queue browser will fail, as it tries to use JMS to browse the queue, and that requires a password.
     -->